pologora/pologora/README.md

-# Welcome to my repository!
+# Hello 👋 and welcome to my repository!

 Thanks for visiting my repository!
 Here, you'll find all of my projects and code that I've created and shared with the world.